Philippine Air Lines Flight 741

-Philippine Air Lines Flight 741 was a domestic flight operated by Philippine Air Lines that crashed shortly after takeoff from Manila International Airport, near Manila.
+Philippine Air Lines Flight 741 was a domestic flight operated by Philippine Air Lines that crashed shortly after takeoff from Manila International Airport in Pasay, south of Manila.

 On October 20, 1965, the flight departed from Manila's Runway 13, when the aircraft began slowly but gradually banking and veering to the left.
 The co-pilot had reported that the rudder may be jammed, and that the engines were working fine.
-At an altitude of 150 feet, the left bank was momentarily corrected and the right rudder pedal was applied, however this failed to stop the gradual left bank.
+At an altitude of 150 ft, the left bank was momentarily corrected and the right rudder pedal was applied, however this failed to stop the gradual left bank.

-The aircraft's airspeed reached 85–90 mph, where it lost airspeed despite attempts at pushing the yoke forward.
+The aircraft's airspeed reached 85 to 90 mi/h, where it lost airspeed despite attempts at pushing the yoke forward.
 The left wing struck a tree, before continuing in a nose-down altitude and striking an electric pole, finally striking the ground at a 30° angle and nosing over.

 The flight crashed on the starting leg of a route with two stopovers at Legazpi and Calbayog, before ending in Tacloban.